 The Commission will seek to verify the information provided in your submission.
-Where there are a large number of exporters, the Commission may have to verify information from selected exporters only.
 The purpose of the visit is to verify the information submitted in response to this questionnaire.
 It is not meant to be a chance for you to provide new or additional information.
 The Commission expects your response to the questionnaire to be complete and accurate.

-Verification visits may take several days.
+Verification visits take several days.
 We will want to examine in detail your company's records in respect of the goods and will ask for copies of documents relating to the manufacture and sale of the goods.
 We will need to consult with your staff, particularly your financial controller (or accountant) and your domestic and export sales people.
 We may also need to see your factory, in which case we will need to consult with your operational managers.